Support the Legacy of Adi Da Samraj

 4. What are the carrying costs for the property?

 C. Securities.
-The ASA may accept both publicly traded securities and closely held securities.
+Samrajya USA may accept both publicly traded securities and closely held securities.

-1. Publically-Traded Securities: The ASA shall sell any publically-traded securities unless holding the securities is deemed appropriate by the ASA’s investment advisors.
-The ASA shall determine, prior to accepting securities, whether the securities, in the hands of the ASA, are in any way restricted as to sale.
-If there are any legal restrictions on sale, the ASA will consult with appropriate legal counsel before accepting the gift.
+1. Publicly-Traded Securities: Samrajya USA shall sell any publicly-traded securities unless holding the securities is deemed appropriate by Samrajya USA.
+Samrajya USA shall determine, prior to accepting securities, whether the securities, in the hands of Samrajya USA, are in any way restricted as to sale.

-2. Closely-Held Securities: The ASA may accept closely-held securities if deemed acceptable after review by the ASA.
+2. Closely-Held Securities: Samrajya USA may accept closely-held securities if deemed acceptable after review by Samrajya USA.

 D. Real Estate.
-Before accepting real estate, the ASA will determine if it is readily marketable and will not expose the ASA to significant liabilities.
-Prior to accepting a gift of real estate, the ASA shall consider such factors as:
+Before accepting real estate, Samrajya USA will determine if it is readily marketable and/or will not expose Samrajya USA to unacceptable liabilities.
+Prior to accepting a gift of real estate, Samrajya USA shall consider such factors as:

 1. Sale costs and holding costs prior to sale,